 There is talk of co-teaching when several education professionals together support a group of students in an equivalent relationship over a period of time in a structured way in achieving a set of learning objectives.
 They do so in the same or adjoining areas.

 Co-teaching is a source of permanent professional development if the teachers who share their task also make time to consult together and to give each other feedback.

-Co-teaching offers to pupils increased space for personal attention and feedback.
-There is room for differentiated instruction, changing alignment forms, increased attention for pupils with additional support needs and pupils who need to be extra challenged.
+Co-teaching offers students increased space for personal attention and feedback.
+There is room for differentiated instruction, changing class arrangements, increased attention for students with additional support needs and students who need to be challenged.